algorandfoundation/ARCs/ARCs/arc-00xx.md

 > - Return the ID of the created ASA.
 >
 > It is RECOMMENDED for calls to this method to be permissioned, e.g. to only
-> approve transactions issued by the controlling smart contract creator.
+> approve transactions issued by the controlling Smart Contract creator.

 #### Asset Configuration